bedrock-viz/bedrock-viz/README.md

-# MCPE Viz
+# Bedrock Viz

-by Plethora777 -- Twitter: [@Plethora777](https://twitter.com/Plethora777) -- Reddit: [/u/Plethora777](https://www.reddit.com/user/Plethora777/)
+A fork of [mcpe_viz](https://github.com/Plethora777/mcpe_viz.git), now maintained by [Jasper Wan](https://github.com/jasper-wan).

-MCPE Viz is a tool that parses Minecraft Pocket Edition (MCPE) world files.
+Bedrock Viz is a tool that parses Minecraft Bedrock Edition world files.
 It creates overview images from the world files, and reports *lots* of details on your world.

 It can also create a powerful Google Maps-like Web App for viewing your world.